NegoPrograma/flutter-whatsapp/README.md

-# flutter-whatsapp
+# whatsapp_mockup

-A whatsapp mock-up made mainly with Flutter and Firebase.
+A flutter project simulating a one on one chat with whatsapp interface.